asvd/helios-kernel/README.md

 unpack it somwhere

-2. Load the Helios Kernel code which is located in `kernel/kernel.js` of the distribution using any technique suitable for your project/environment.
+2. Load the Helios Kernel code which is located in `kernel/kernel.js` in the distribution using any technique suitable for your project/environment.
 For a browser-based environment you could add a `<script>` tag to the head of HTML-document (see `webstart.html` for an example).
 For nodejs you could use node's `require()` function to load `kernel.js` (see `nodestart.js` for an example).

-3. After the `kernel.js` is loaded, you may use `kernel.require()` function of Helios Kernel to load any Helios-compatible library.
+3. After the `kernel.js` is loaded, you may use `kernel.require()` function provided by Helios Kernel to load any Kernel-compatible library.